olafhartong/sysmon-modular/README.md

 Optionally you can omit the comments from the merged config with the “-ExcludeMergeComments” switch.

+You might see an error like ; *Merge-SysmonXMLConfiguration : The schema version of C:\Temp\sysmon-modular-master\sysmonconfig.xml () does not match that of the reference configuration:*
+The error is due to the validator.
+When executing the oneliner the sysmonconfig.xml is created but it is still empty at that time.
+Therefore it is not a valid config at that time, the file is filled with data at the end of the generation phase.
+You can safely ignore it.

 You can test your config if it's schema compliant

     Test-SysmonConfiguration .\sysmonconfig.xml